m8renic/arduino_remote_controlled_car/README.md

 Basically, I've made this project for my graduation thesis.
 It's nothing groundbreaking nor is the code anything impressive.
+If anything, it's not really good, but hey, it worked for the most part.

 The base of the vehicle is the Lego Technic 42154 set.
 Alongside that, there was the FireBeetle 2 ESP32-E microcontroller which communicated with a Sony DualShock 4 controller over bluetooth.
 Hobbywing Quicrun 2435 SL Brushless Motor G3 and